Wednesday, March 27, 2024

 As far as content goes, Duelists is fine for a $5 PvP game.
 The online functionality is great as it includes rollback netcode, ranked and unranked matches, lobbies, tournaments, and local play.
 There's a leveling up system that gets you banners and titles and over 100 different color palettes you can buy for the characters (many of which are references to other media ranging from Mega Man to Touhou to Ace Attorney to Bocchi to vtubers).
 The offline content, on the other hand, is a bit lacking.
 There's a solidly robust training mode that lets you fight bots, but no standalone VS CPU mode.
 The only real mode for offline play is the Gauntlet Mode where you face off against 10 bosses with increasing amounts of health.
 It's fun and I appreciate that you can get coins and XP from it, but I do wish there was a bit more to do outside of online battles, especially as a person who generally really dislikes online gaming.
 I also wish there was a way to customize which music plays.
 Duelists has an incredible soundtrack and it's a shame tracks seem to play somewhat randomly.

 Speaking of which, Duelists Of Eden has as strong of a presentation as its predecessor, if not even better.
 The spritework is even more impressive and fluid than in OSFE, with some truly lush and visually-impressive character animations.
 I did have a few issues with the UI, though, like a bit of overlapping text and the resolution button not working for me.
 I'll assume it's an issue with my computer, though, because it usually is.
 The soundtrack is once again done by STEEL_PLUS, who has been becoming one of my favorite video game composers between One Step From Eden, the Crosscode DLC, and his tracks in Cotton Fantasy.
 While most of Duelists' music is reused from OSFE, we did get a bunch of new tracks for the new characters and stages, and they sound as fantastic as ever.
-The high-energy techno that defined OSFE's music is completely intact, and it's cool to see the cameo characters get OSFE-sounding remixes of music from their games, with Dreadwyrm's Starry Night being the best example of this.
+The high-energy techno that defined OSFE's music is completely intact, and it's cool to see the cameo characters get OSFE-sounding remixes of music from their games, with Dreadwyrm's Starry Night and Neera's Avalanche being the best examples of this.
 However, my favorite track by a country mile has to be Harissa's theme Wildstyle, a funky sampled track that sounds unlike anything else in either game.
 Man, we're only a third into 2024 and there's been some truly stellar soundtracks.

 So yeah, Duelists Of Eden is great, a fantastic compliment to One Step From Eden that perfectly capitalizes on the potential it had for PvP play.
 It's super polished, solidly balanced, has great online and incredible music, and once again, it's only $5 and you can even play it on Mac, so there's no excuse.